affandyfandy/java-manuella/Week 10/Lecture 19/README.md

 The Gateway Service leverages Spring Cloud Gateway to manage routing, load balancing, and filtering.
 It uses non-blocking, asynchronous processing to handle high traffic and provide scalability.
 By configuring routes in the gateway, requests are dynamically forwarded to the appropriate backend service based on the URL path and other criteria.

-The ApiKeyFilter is also implemented to ensures requests to your microservices are authenticated by validating API keys.
+The ApiKeyFilter is also implemented to ensures requests microservices are authenticated by validating API keys.
 Its main purpose is to verify that incoming requests contain a valid API key before routing them to backend services.
 The API keys are stored and managed in a MySQL database.
 This allows for secure and centralized management of keys.
 The AuthService interacts with this database to validate the API keys.

 Eureka provides service discovery for the microservices, allowing the Gateway Service to dynamically route requests to available instances of the services.
 Each service registers itself with Eureka, and the Gateway Service uses Eureka to resolve service instances.